-All employers value a capable of solving problems independently.
+All employers value a person who is creative and capable of solving problems independently.

 Design Technology will encourage you to develop these skills as well as your making skills.
 Employers value this 'hands on' approach to education.
 By opting for Design Technology you will gain a skill which can be used in a variety of college courses and careers.